raspberrypilearning/make-crumble-sparkle-creature/en/step_3.md

 --- task ---

-Now connect the leads between the two Sparkles, potove to positive, negative to negative and signal (D) to signal (D).
+Now connect the crocodile cable in between the two Sparkles again:
++ Positive to positive
++ Negative to negative
++ Signal (D) to signal (D)

-As long as the Sparkles are the same way up, this will always be the sets of terminals next to each other in the middle of your creature.
+If the Sparkles are the same way up, the terminals you need to connect are next to each other in the middle of your creature.

 ![Connecting Sparkle 0 to Sparkle 1](images/sparkles1to2.png)